ToonLunk/NEW-PBBG/README.md

 # NEW-PBBG
-A PBBG.
+A PBBG (Persistent Browser-Based Game).
 Nothing of note yet.